-All of the results presented in this Section 1 report, except those shown on this page, correspond to rate plan 26481.
+All of the results presented in this Section 1 report, except those shown on this page, correspond to rate plan 983.
 In many cases, employers have additional rate plans within the same risk pool.
 For cost analysis and budgeting it is useful to consider contributions for these rate plans as a whole rather than individually.
-The estimated contribution amounts and rates for all of the employer's rate plans in the Miscellaneous Risk Pool are shown below and assume that the total employer payroll within the Miscellaneous Risk Pool are shown below and assumption of 2.80% per year for three years.
+The estimated contribution amounts and rates for all of the employer's rate plans in the Miscellaneous Risk Pool are shown below and assume that the total employer payroll within the Miscellaneous Risk Pool will grow according to the overall payroll growth assumption of 2.80% per year for three years.
 Classic members who are projected to terminate employment are assumed to be replaced by PEPRA members.